ignaciovi/songbinator/pals-songmix/README.md

 S-7 Style
 S-8 Autocomplete feature
 S-9 Autocomplete improvement and disable features
+S-10 Check if artist is duplicated in selected
+S-11 Include songs of artist that we are inputing

 BACKLONG
+Style website
-Be able to take not only top tracks but random tracks Limit size of playlist depending on number of artists given Style website
-Be able to search for less popular similar artists
+Limit size of playlist depending on number of artists given Be able to search for less popular similar artists
-Be able to search for not only top tracks
+Be able to take not only top tracks but random tracks Show stats of the playlist created.
+Is % happy and energetic...
-Autocomplete search
-Verification for input
-Include songs of artist that we are inputing
+Option to filter in two different playlist

 # React
 All React components must act like pure functions with respect to their props.